 Undergraduate Major in Communication Sciences and Disorders

 Students majoring in communication sciences and disorders choose either a Bachelor of Science or a Bachelor of Arts degree.
 The primary difference between these two degrees is that the Bachelor of Science requires a focus in formal science and mathematics, and the Bachelor of Arts requires a focus in foreign language.
 All COMD courses must be completed with a grade of C or better.
 An undergraduate degree in communication sciences and disorders is a pre-professional degree.
 A master's degree is required to practice as a speech language pathologist, and a clinical doctorate degree is required to practice as an audiologist.
-With a bachelor's degree in Communication Disorders, you may be able to work in Texas as an SLPA by completing clinical training with an employer.
+With a bachelor's degree in Communication Disorders, you may be able to work in Texas as a speech-language pathology assistant (SLPA) by completing clinical training with an employer.
 The details about becoming licensed as an SLPA in Texas are found on the Texas Department of Licensing and Regulation (TDLR) website.
 Students are responsible for ensuring they meet any TDLR requirements.
 TDLR specifies grade and semester credit hour requirements.
 Please review the TDLR website and administrative rules for SLPA licensing.